The Housekeeper's Daughter: Production

 The film was based on a novel by Donald Henderson Clarke published in 1938.
 The New York Times said it had a "good mystery" and "delightful love story."

 Film rights were bought by Hal Roach.
 Sigrid Gurie was discussed as a possible lead.
 In December 1938, Jack Jevne was reportedly working on the script.

 Roach tried to get Lee Tracy in the film.
-The role of Robert Randall eventually went to Adolphe Menjou and Joan Bennett was given the female lead.
+The role of Robert Randall eventually went to [John Hubbard] and Joan Bennett was given the female lead.
 By May 1939, Rian James was working on the script.
 It was the first of a five-picture deal between Hal Roach and United Artists.
 In June 1939, it was announced Roach would direct and Joan Bennett and Peggy Wood would star.
 Victor Mature was cast after being spotted in a stage play, To Quito and Back.
 He impressed Hal Roach so much that Roach cast Mature in the lead for One Million Years B.C.